abreuse/easyshare-angular/README.md

 ## Ease your life

-With Easyshare, you can easily calculate how much expenses had been made, for who and by whom.
+With Easyshare, you can easily calculate how much expenses have been made, for who and by whom.

 Then, it is easy to refunds your mates !